Authenticate (Browser)#

 This process redirects the user from your application to the Solid Identity Provider.

-Upon successful login, the Solid Identity Provider sends the user back to your application to complete the login process.
+Upon successful login, the Solid Identity Provider sends the user back to your application, namely to the

 Note